Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

 The NEXUS program allows pre-screened travelers expedited processing by U.S. and Canadian officials via dedicated processing lanes at designated northern border ports of entry; at NEXUS kiosks at Canadian preclearance airports; access to TSA Pre✓™ at U.S. airports; and at marine reporting locations.
-For NEXUS – Trusted Traveler, use the link to learn how to enroll: www.cbp.gov/travel/trusted-traveler-programs/nexus.
-Business travelers requiring a NAFTA TN (Trade NAFTA) visa may submit applications prior to arriving at the border or present their application to a CBP Officer upon arrival at a designated border location.
-TN NAFTA Professionals may refer to the USCIS website for more information.
+Canadian and business travelers requiring a NAFTA TN (Trade NAFTA) visa may refer to the USCIS website for more information.

 When returning to the United States from Canada, U.S. citizens are required to present a valid U.S. passport if they are re-entering the United States via air.
 For entry into the United States via land or sea border, U.S. citizens must present either a U.S. passport, passport card, NEXUS card, Enhanced Driver’s License, or other identification.
 The only exception to this requirement is for U.S. citizens younger than 16 (or younger than 19, if traveling with a school, religious group, or other youth group), who need only present evidence of U.S. citizenship, such as a birth certificate, Consular Report of Birth Abroad, or naturalization certificate.
 U.S. citizen travelers are urged to obtain WHTI (Western Hemisphere Travel Initiative) compliant documents before entering Canada well in advance of their planned travel.
 Refer to the CBP website for further information.

 In most cases, Canadian citizens are exempt from visa requirements for travel to the United States.
 Canadian citizens wishing to enter the United States as a Treaty Trader or Treaty Investor must obtain a visa.
-Companies applying for an initial E1 Treaty Trader or E2 Treaty Investor visa are processed at the United States Consulate General in Toronto; visa renewals and visas for family members are processed in Ottawa, Vancouver, Toronto, Montreal, and Calgary.
+Companies applying for an initial E1 Treaty Trader or E2 Treaty Investor visa at https://ca.usembassy.gov/visas/treaty-trader-and-investor-visas are processed at the United States Consulate General in Toronto; visa renewals and visas for family members are processed in Ottawa, Vancouver, Toronto, Montreal, and Calgary.
 U.S. companies that require non-Canadian foreign business associates to travel to the United States should be advised that visa processing times can vary and may require additional time for administrative processing.
-For more information, visit: https://ca.usembassy.gov/visas/treaty-trader-and-investor-visas/

 Canada’s official currency is the Canadian dollar ($).
 There are 100 cents (¢) in a dollar.
 Coins have varied sizes, shapes, and colors.
 They are:

-As of July 28, 2020, the exchange rate $1.33 Canadian dollar for one U.S. dollar.
+As of August 04, 2021, the exchange rate was $1.25 Canadian dollar for one U.S. dollar.
 The last time the Canadian dollar was valued higher than the United States dollar was January 2013, at C$0.99 for US$1.